fishttp/awesome-bluesky/readme.md

 Are you a programmer?
 Check out [Awesome ATProto](https://github.com/beeman/awesome-atproto) which has some overlap with this list but many more resources for libraries, bots, and the like.
 This list is intended for end user facing software and tools.

+Know of another tool?
+Either submit it here as a pull request or simply tell me ([@fish.posting.lol](https://bsky.app/profile/fish.posting.lol)) about it on Bluesky.

 Always use an app password, never your main password!

 ## Bluesky Tools